cascremers/cascremers.github.io/open-positions.md

 - Theorem proving
 - Cryptography

-If you have a research idea or proposal already than that is great, but we are also happy to work with good candidates to find a topic that works for all.
+If you have a research idea or proposal already then that is great, but we are also happy to work with good candidates to find a topic that works for all.
 We have many exciting ongoing research projects.

 ## Get in touch!